 Section 30254.
-New or expanded public works facilities shall be designed and limited to accommodate needs generated by development or uses permitted consistent with the provisions $\pounds$ this division; provided, however, that it is the intent of the Legislature that State Highway Route l in rural areas of the coastal zone remain a scenic two-lane road.
-Special districts shall

-SCO Major LCPA 1-01 (PVUSD High School MOU and Park Sites) ADOPTED staff report Page 18 not beformed or expanded except where assessment for, and provision of, the service would not induce new development inconsistent with this division.
-Where existing or planned public works facilities can accommodate only a limited amount $\mathcal{L}$ new development, services to coastal dependent land use, essential public services and basic industries vital to the economic health $\mathcal{L}$ the region, state, or nation, public recreation, commercial recreation, and visitor-serving land uses shall not be precluded by other development.
-Protection of agricultural land is also a fundamental Coastal Act policy.
+New or expanded public works facilities shall be designed and limited to accommodate needs generated by development or uses permitted consistent with the provisions & this division; provided, however, that it is the intent of the Legislature that State Highway Route l in rural areas of the coastal zone remain a scenic two-lane road.
+Special districts shall not beformed or expanded except where assessment for, and provision of, the service would not induce new development inconsistent with this division.
+Where existing or planned public works facilities can accommodate only a limited amount of new development, services to coastal dependent land use, essential public services and basic industries vital to the economic health of the region, state, or nation, public recreation, commercial recreation, and visitor-serving land uses shall not be precluded by other development.

+SCO Major LCPA 1-01 (PVUSDHigh School MOU and Park Sites) ADOPTED staff report Page 18

+Protection of agricultural land is also a fundamental Coas'tal Act policy.
 The Act speaks to the need to maintain stable urban-rural boundaries to minimize conflicts between agricultural uses and urban uses, and requires the preservation of both prime and non-prime agricultural lands.
 In particular, the Act sets a high standard for the conversion of any agricultural lands to non-agricultural uses.
-Significantly, Coastal Act Section 30241 requires the maintenance of the maximum amount of prime agricultural land, to assure the protection of agricultural economies: Section 30241.
-The maximum amount of prime agricultural land shall be maintained in agricultural production to assure the protection of the area's agricultural economy, and conflicts shall be minimized between agricultural and urban land uses through all of the following: (a) By establishing stable boundaries separating urban and rural areas, including, where necessary, clearly defined buffer areas to minimize conflicts between agricultural and urban land uses. (b) By limiting conversions of agricultural lands around the periphery of urban areas to the lands where the viability of existing agricultural use is already severely limited by conflicts with urban uses or where the conversion $\mathcal{L}$ the lands would complete a logical and viable neighborhood and contribute to the establishment $\mathcal{L}$ a stable limit to urban development. (c) By permitting the conversion of agricultural land surrounded by urban uses where the conversion of the land would be consistent with Section 30250. (d) By developing available lands not suited for agriculture prior to the conversion of agricultural lands.

-(e) By assuring that public service and facility expansions and nonagricultural development do not impair agricultural viability, either through increased assessment costs or degraded air and water quality. (f) By assuring that all divisions of prime agricultural lands, except those conversions approved pursuant to subdivision (b), and all development adjacent to prime agricultural lands shall not diminish the productivity d such prime agricultural lands.
+Significantly, Coastal Act Section 30241 requires the maintenance of the maximum amount of prime agricultural land, to assure the protection of agricultural economies:

+Section 30241.
+The maximum amount of prime agricultural land shall be maintained in agricultural production to assure the protection of the area's agricultural economy, and conflicts shall be minimized between agricultural and urban land uses through all of the following:

+- (a) By establishing stable boundaries separating urban and rural areas, including, where necessary, clearly defined buffer areas to minimize conflicts between agricultural and urban land uses. - (b) By limiting conversions of agricultural lands around the periphery of urban areas to the lands where the viability of existing agricultural use is already severely limited by conflicts with urban uses or where the conversion of the lands would complete a logical and viable neighborhood and contribute to the establishment of a stable limit to urban development. - (c) By permitting the conversion of agricultural land surrounded by urban uses where the conversion of the land would be consistent with Section 30250. - (d) By developing available lands not suited for agriculture prior to the conversion of agricultural lands. - (e) By assuring that public service and facility expansions and nonagricultural development do not impair agricultural viability, either through increased assessment costs or degraded air and water quality. - (f) By assuring that all divisions of prime agricultural lands, except those conversions approved pursuant to subdivision (b), and all development adjacent to prime agricultural lands shall not diminish the productivity of such prime agricultural lands.

 Section 30242 establishes a general standard for the conversion of agricultural lands: